-- Journals which are only available digitally, numbering in the hundreds!
+- Journals which are only available digitally, hundreds of them!
 You can access them from all Faculty PC’s and from your laptop, or a laptop borrowed at the library desk.
 At other PC work stations – at home, for instance - you can log in via www.ru.nl/library.
 Use your RU account to gain access.
 In this way you also have off-campus access to the search engines.

 - E-books.
 An increasing number of books can be consulted from home.
 Visit this page for more information on these books.
 You can access and use these books from home, using your RU account.

 - Reading tables where you can study or read quietly.